stevespringett/Alpine/README.md

 These build-time features are inherited simply by using the Alpine pom
 * Simplifies dependency management.
 Simply including Alpine as a dependency is all that's required
 * Analysis of third-party components for known vulnerabilities via OWASP Dependency-Check & Retire.js
+* Automatic creation of CycloneDX BoM incorporating all direct and transitive dependencies used
 * Support for HPE Fortify Source Code Analyzer (SCA) (requires Fortify license to use)
 * Alpine apps are automatically built as WARs
 * Optional packaging as an executable WAR containing an embedded Jetty container